 Our aim in developing this website is to start to raise awareness of the heritage of this ancient forest and its importance in the history of Wales and the UK over the centuries.
 We not only wish to make it easy for people to plan their own walks, rides or family days out in the area, but also ensure that the forest and mountain continue to support employment by encouraging people to visit village shops, pubs or stay in accommodation in the villages encircling the site of the Ancient Forest of Glyn Cothi.

 Sustainable tourism supporting the development of sustainable communities where the money spent by visitors supports the creation of employment opportunities are currently key phrases in Welsh Government and UK Government policy.
 Our forest has played that role within our community for over 800 years.
 To continue that tradition, volunteers have committed to maintain this website.

 BALM consists of a group of volunteers working together on projects for the benefit of the community and there is currently no charge for membership.

 BALM have recently been appointed a grant by Brechfa Forest West Windfarm community benefit fund to develop additional resources to support visitors and tourists recreational use of Brechfa Forest and Llanllwni Mountain.
-These resources will not be launched until the current lockdown preventing recreational use of the forest by visitors is lifted.
+These resources are currently being developed on this website, and will be formally launched when the grant authority has approved them.